Democratic Conviction

-The Democratic Conviction (Partia Bindja Demokratike, BD) is a political party in Albania that was registered on April 23, 2019, belongs to the center-right political spectrum.
+The Democratic Conviction (Partia Bindja Demokratike, BD) was a political party in Albania that was registered on April 23, 2019, belongs to the center-right political spectrum.
 Its coordinator is Astrit Patozi.

 History

 Democratic Conviction was created during the 2019 Albanian protests.
 It participated in the 2021 Albanian parliamentary election, winning 0.5% of the vote and no seats.
+They merged with LZHK on 31 January 2025.